-The S-400 Triumf, NATO reporting name SA-21 Growler, is a mobile, surface-to-air missile system (SAM) designed by Russia.
+The S-400 Triumf (NATO: SA-21 Growler) is a mobile, surface-to-air missile system (SAM) designed by Russia.
 It is capable of engaging aircraft, UAVs, cruise missiles, and has a terminal ballistic missile defense capability.
 It represents the fourth generation of long-range Russian SAMs, and the successor to the S-200 and S-300.
 The S-400’s mission set and capabilities are roughly comparable to the U.S. Patriot system.
 Unlike some Patriot interceptors today, however, the S-400 does not currently employ hit-to-kill ballistic missile defense technology.
 Russia is however developing a new interceptor, the 77N6, which is believed to employ hit to kill technology.

-Development of the S-400 began in 1993.
+Russia began developing the S-400 in 1993.
 Budget restrictions following the collapse of the Soviet Union, however, limited Russia’s ability to design an entirely new system.
 Between 70-80% of the technology employed by the initial S-400 design was taken and adapted from the S-300, including missile storage containers, launchers, and radars.
 The S-400 launchers were also designed to be compatible with S-300 interceptor variants.1 Testing on the system began in late 1999 or early 2000 at Russia’s Kasputin Yar missile range.2

 The first S-400 systems became operational in 2007 and entered service with the First Air Defense Corps responsible for defending Moscow.3

 Another missile series, the 77N6, is currently in testing.
-Unlike other Russian SAMs, the 77N6 missiles will use hit-to-kill technology (as do PAC-3 missiles) and are designed specifically to destroy ballistic missile warheads.9
+Unlike other Russian SAMs, the 77N6 missiles will use hit-to-kill technology (as do PAC-3 missiles) and are designed specifically to destroy ballistic missile warheads.5

 See a visualization of Russian S-400 deployments on the interactive map, The Russia-NATO A2AD Environment.